 The Hanover Public School System, in accordance with the provisions of Title IX of the Education Amendments of 1972, prohibits discrimination on the basis of gender in educational programs and activities of the public schools.
 This policy applies to both educational and employment opportunities.
 Hanover is committed to maintaining an educational atmosphere in which each and every student can pursue scholastic achievement and personal fulfillment.
 Sexual harassment is a destructive behavior that interferes with the educational process and will not be tolerated.
-Sexual harassment violate school policy.
+Sexual harassment is a violation of an individual's right to privacy and personal dignity.
+Students who engage in sexual harassment violate school policy.
 Students violating this policy will be subject to the consequences as outlined in the Code of Conduct.
-The purpose of this policy is to define sexual harassment, establish appropriate standards of conduct and set guidelines for recognizing and dealing with sexual harassment.
-A gender equity committee made up of three (3) members of the staff will oversee, monitor and be involved in the resolution of violations of this policy when required.
+The purpose of this policy is to define sexual harassment, establish appropriate standards of conduct, and set guidelines for recognizing and dealing with sexual harassment.
+A gender equity committee made up of three (3) members of the staff will oversee, monitor, and be involved in the resolution of violations of this policy when required.

-Definition - Sexual harassment consists of unwelcome sexual advances, requests for sexual favors and other verbal and physical conduct of a sexual nature, when such conduct unreasonably interferes with school performance or creates an intimidating, hostile, offensive, or uncomfortable educational environment.
+Definition - Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, and other verbal and physical conduct of a sexual nature when such conduct unreasonably interferes with school performance or creates an intimidating, hostile, offensive, or uncomfortable educational environment.
 Sexual harassment may include, but not be limited to:

-- Unwelcome sexual advances whether they involve physical touching or not; - Sexual epithets, jokes, written or oral references to sexual conduct; gossip regarding one's sex life; comments on an individual's body; comments about an individual's sexual activity, deficiencies, or prowess; - Displaying sexually suggestive objects, pictures, cartoons, including inappropriate usage of computers/internet; - Unwelcome leering, whistling, brushing against the body, sexual gestures, suggestive or insulting comments; - Inquiries into one's sexual experiences; - Discussion of one's sexual activities; and, - Continuing to express sexual interest after being informed that the interest is unwelcome.
-(Reciprocal attraction between peers is not considered harassment.) - Sexual harassment is described by the victim.
-It may result from words or conduct that offend, stigmatize or demean a student on the basis of sex.
-The individual's feelings and reactions determine whether behavior such as that described above is inappropriate and that sexual harassment has taken place.
+- Unwelcome sexual advances whether they involve physical touching or not - Sexual epithets, jokes, written or oral references to sexual conduct; gossip regarding one's sex life; comments on an individual's body; comments about an individual's sexual activity, deficiencies, or prowess - Displaying sexually suggestive objects, pictures, and cartoons, including inappropriate usage of computers/internet - Unwelcome leering, whistling, brushing against the body, sexual gestures, suggestive or insulting comments - Inquiries into one's sexual experiences - Discussion of one's sexual activities - Continuing to express sexual interest after being informed that the interest is unwelcome.
+(Reciprocal attraction between peers is not considered harassment) - Sexual harassment is described by the victim.
+It may result from words or conduct that offend, stigmatize, or demean a student on the basis of sex.
+The individual's feelings and reactions determine whether behavior such as that described above is inappropriate and that sexual harassment has taken place